NEXT Opportunity Award

 4. Impact

-A credible and compelling analysis of projected impact from applicant’s coverage strategy over a 3-5 year time horizon.
+A credible and compelling analysis of projected impact from applicant’s coverage strategy over a three-year time horizon, as well as a solid track record of tracking impact over the applicant’s history.

 6. Financial Strength and Performance

-Strong financial performance and risk management, dedicated staff, and a sound business model that positions the organization for sustained growth, innovation, and success.
+Strong financial performance and risk management, and a sound business model that positions the organization for sustained growth, innovation, and success.

-The Selection Committees include senior executives from Wells Fargo, the MacArthur Foundation, and The Kresge Foundation, as well as highly regarded CDFI leaders and experts in banking, philanthropy, economics, and advocacy.
+The NEXT Opportunity Award Selection Committee include senior executives from Wells Fargo, Prudential, the MacArthur Foundation, and The Kresge Foundation, and as well as highly regarded CDFI leaders and experts in CDFIs, banking, philanthropy, financial markets, and consumer finance.
 This distinguished and diverse group of experts brings a wide range of expertise and perspectives to the process of selecting the Wells Fargo NEXT Award recipients.
 Specifically, they will assess the qualifications and merits of the applicants relative to the selection criteria, conduct in-person interviews with finalists, and select the award recipients.

 Anthony Berkley